 Here are some of my favorite programming tools:

-- Frontend web development with Vue.js, Nuxt, and Tailwind
+- Web development with React, RedwoodJS, and Tailwind CSS

 - Typesetting with $\LaTeX$, Pandoc, and Markdown